Please see an editor’s note at the foot of the story.

 Finally, as noted above, GlaxoSmithKline abandoned drug trials on Sirtris’ SRT501 in 2011, stating the drug “may only offer little efficacy” and could possibly worsen kidney problems.

-Sinclair told SIRF that a series of papers he has released in the past several years, specifically one published in Science in 2013, have effectively cleared the matter up and “that the dispute you mention is no longer an issue among scientists.”
+Sinclair told the Southern Investigative Reporting Foundation that a series of papers he has released in the past several years, specifically one published in Science in 2013, have effectively cleared the matter up and “that the dispute you mention is no longer an issue among scientists.”
 Additionally, on the topic of Sirtris’ being shut by GlaxoSmithKline after clinical testing was halted, he said the company is fully engaged within the field of sirtuin research.
 (See here for the questions posed to Sinclair and his responses.)

 As detailed in Sirtris’ filings, Sinclair had a $150,000 per year consulting contract, was a board member and owned 242,000 shares, worth just over $5.4 million when the acquisition closed.

-Over the course of two weeks in late March, SIRF made repeated attempts to contact both Christophe Westphal and Michelle Dipp, including leaving detailed voice messages for them both at the Longwood Fund and, for Michelle Dipp, at OvaScience.
+Over the course of two weeks in late March, repeated attempts were made by both phone and email to contact both Christophe Westphal and Michelle Dipp.

-After a series of emails were sent to OvaScience’s two communications staffers, Cara Mayfield and Theresa McNeely, over the course of the same two weeks, Mayfield replied two days prior to publishing that the company “won’t be able to meet [SIRF’s] timeline” and would not be replying to questions.
+An OvaScience communications staffer, Cara Mayfield replied two days prior to publishing that the company “won’t be able to meet your timeline” and would not be replying to questions.

 Dr. Jonathan Tilly did not reply to a pair of emails seeking comment.